nennneko5787/NNDViewer/Documentation/Build Instructions.md

 You need:

- - devkitPro with devkitARM r63 (newer versions can be used provided you don't want to build ffmpeg yourself)
+ - devkitPro with devkitARM r63 or higher (older versions are untested)
  - ```3ds-zlib``` and ```3ds-mbedtls``` (version 2.16.6-1 is required for now) installed in portlibs of devkitPro
    You can install it by opening devkitPro msys2 and typing ```pacman -S [package name]```.